hetalang/heta-compiler/cli-references.md

 ## "heta" command

-`heta` is prefix command for working with the toold.
+`heta` is the prefix command for working with the tools.
 Writing the command alone prints the information about the tool and available options. `heta help` does the same.

 ```
 $ heta